McLean Hospital 115 Mill Street Belmont, MA 02478

-Our scientists explore the influence of genes on brain function and how they contribute to neurological or psychiatric disorders.
-Ultimately, we aim to be able to provide early diagnosis of certain conditions as well as develop medications that prevent or treat them.
+Since 2007, Laboratory of Psychiatric Neurogenomics has been exploring the influence of genes on brain function and how they contribute to neurological or psychiatric disorders.
+Ultimately, our scientists aim to be able to provide early diagnosis of certain conditions as well as develop medications that prevent or treat them.

 We focus on the causes of substance abuse at several levels—genetic, genomic, and environmental—and the interactions between them.

 Some people, for example, carry variants of genes that make them more susceptible to stress in their environments.
 This can raise their risk of substance abuse.